 Liability in auto accident claims is often more complicated than you expect.
 In some cases, you get hit by a driver who is alone, driving a vehicle that they own.
 In this straightforward situation, you pursue compensation from the driver.
 But what about when there are other people in the car?
 What about when someone else owns the car, or the driver is a renter or borrower?
 There are numerous scenarios you need to consider, some of which cause someone else to be liable for the crash and some that don’t.
-An experienced Illinois personal injury lawyer can walk you through investigating liability for a crash.
+An experienced Chicago car accident lawyer can walk you through investigating liability for a crash.

 Call Staver Accident Injury Lawyers, P.C. at (312) 236-2900, or send us your information through our online form.
 We offer free initial consultations and accept cases on a contingency fee basis.
 You don’t owe us a fee unless we win compensation in your case.